-AmCham EU has been a long-standing supporter of the US and EU's work on regulatory cooperation, both in the broader context and in sector-specific areas.
-The US and EU share common goals of ensuring citizens' health and safety, even though they often take different approaches to achieve these objectives.
+AmCham EU has been a long-standing supporter of the EU and US' work on regulatory cooperation, both in the broader context and in sector-specific areas.
+The EU and US share common goals of ensuring citizens' health and safety, even though they often take different approaches to achieve these objectives.